alexanderaidev/CUDA-AI/README.md

 - **Commented-out code** has been deliberately retained during development to facilitate debugging and experimentation.
   It will be **removed** in the final version of the project.
 - The agent architecture consists exclusively of **dense layers**.
+- a specific save-model and load model will be added soon

 ---